Demining: Ground-penetrating radar

 Ground-penetrating radar (GPR) probes the ground using radar.
 A GPR device emits radio waves; these waves are reflected at discontinuities in permittivity and one or more antennae pick up the return signal.
 The signal is analyzed to determine the shapes and locations of the reflectors.
 Discontinuities occur between materials with different dielectric constants such as a landmine, a rock and soil.
 Unlike metal detectors, GPR devices can detect nonmetallic mine casings.
 However, radio waves have wavelengths that are comparable to the dimensions of landmines, so the images have low resolution.
 The wavelength can be varied; smaller wavelengths give better image quality but cannot penetrate as far into the soil.
 This tradeoff in performance depends on soil properties and other environmental factors as well as the properties of the mines.
 In particular, attenuation in wet soils can make it difficult to spot mines deeper than 4 cm, while low-frequency radar will "bounce" off small plastic mines near the surface.
 Although GPR is a mature technology for other applications such as searching for archaeological artifacts, the effect of those factors on mine detection is still not adequately understood, and GPR is not widely used for demining.

 GPR can be used with a metal detector and data-fusion algorithms to greatly reduce the false alarms generated by metallic clutter.
-One such dual-sensor device, the Handheld Standoff Mine Detection System (HSTAMIDS) became the standard mine detector of the U.S. Army in 2006.
+One such dual-sensor device, the Handheld Standoff Mine Detection System (HSTAMIDS) became the standard mine detector of the US Army in 2006.
 For humanitarian demining, it was tested in Cambodia for a variety of soil conditions and mine types, detecting 5,610 mines and correctly identifying 96.5% of the clutter.
 Another dual detector developed by ERA Technology, the Cobham VMR3 Minehound, had similar success in Bosnia, Cambodia and Angola.
 These dual-sensor devices are relatively light and cheap, and the HALO Trust has begun to deploy more of them around the world.